SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/archive_access.md

 one or two small member files, you may find faster retrieval rates by skipping staging the file to the HPSS disk cache by adding the "-Hnostage" option to your htar command.

+### HTAR tips

+- Using `htar` to backup directories obviates the need to tar the directories locally first
+- `htar` compresses data inline, so you don't need to `gzip` it
+- Try to only bundle 100GB-500GB in any single `htar` call
+- If you have a truly huge amount of data to archive, try not to archive more than 100TB per day.
+This will help in allowing others to use the archive at the same time
+- To retrieve only a few members from a large `htar` archive, use the `-Hnostage` option to avoid untarring the whole file into the staging area

 ### HTAR Usage Examples